-- within ten (10) business days.
-These attempts must be documented.
-As people experiencing homelessness can sometimes be difficult to contact, Receiving Programs should utilize partner service organizations to make contact with the household, especially the organization that enrolled the household in CE.
-If the client cannot be contacted within ten (10) business days, the next client on the BNL will begin to be processed. - ii) Once staff contacts the household, a program intake appointment will be scheduled and completed.
+- contact, Receiving Programs should utilize partner service organizations to make contact with the household, especially the organization that enrolled the household in CE.
+CE enrollees who cannot be contacted within ten (10) business days may miss the opportunity to be screened for the opening as the Receiving Program may move forward with other CE enrollees. - ii) Once staff contacts the household, a program intake appointment will be scheduled and completed.
 If the client misses the first appointment, Receiving Programs will schedule a new intake appointment within three (3) business days and should hold the vacancy until the intake appointment is concluded.
-Clients may be denied entrance into the receiving program if they miss two appointments. - c) Denial and Appeal Receiving Programs must make eligibility determination decisions within ten (10) business days of the intake interview (or when all required application materials are complete).
-If a client is denied, the client must be notified in writing of the denial, the reason for the denial, and of their right to appeal, and how to do so. - i) Receiving Programs must follow their written policies regarding denial into their programs.
+Clients may be denied entrance into the receiving program if they miss two appointments. - e) Denial and Appeal Receiving Programs must make eligibility determination decisions within ten (10) business days of when all required application materials are complete.
+If a client is denied, the client must be notified in writing of the denial, the reason for the denial, and of their right to appeal and how to do so. - i) Receiving Programs must follow their written policies regarding denial into their programs.
 These policies must be designed to screen in rather than screen out participants.
-Reasons for denial may include: - (1) there is no actual vacancy available; - (2) the individual or family missed two intake appointments without good cause: - (3) the household presents with more people than referred by CE Screener and the Receiving Program cannot accommodate the increase; - (4) certain criminal behaviors, as specified by the Receiving Program's policies; or - (5) Policies and procedures of the Receiving Program have determined that the individual or family cannot be safely accommodated or cannot meet tenancy obligations with the supports provided by the program.
-Programs may not deny persons with psychiatric disabilities for refusal to participate in mental health services. - (6) The Receiving Program must enter the reason for any decision to reject a client into HMIS.
-Reason for denial forms must be submitted to the client the within five (5) business days. - (7) All clients have the right to appeal eligibility determinations issued by any
+Reasons for denial may include, but are not limited to: - there is no actual vacancy available; - (2) the individual or family missed two intake appointments without good cause: - (3) the household presents with more people than referred by CE Screener and the Receiving Program cannot accommodate the increase; - (4) certain criminal behaviors, as specified by the Receiving Program's policies; or - (5) Policies and procedures of the Receiving Program have determined that the individual or family cannot be safely accommodated or cannot meet tenancy obligations with the supports provided by the program.
+Programs may not deny persons with psychiatric disabilities for refusal to participate in mental health services. - ii) The Receiving Program must enter the reason for any decision to reject a client into HMIS.
+Reason for denial forms must be submitted to the client the within ten (10) business days. - (1) All clients have the right to appeal eligibility determinations issued by any